gpfreitas/anagrams_2015/README.rst

 The script ``test_anagrams.py`` contains tests for the script ``anagrams.py``.

+For usage information, run ``anagrams.py -h``.
+At the moment, the script only supports Python 3.

-For more information, read the documentation at the beggining of ``anagrams.py``.
+For more information, read the documentation in ``anagrams.py`` and/or inspect its source code.